Transaction control v14

 There may be circumstances where it is desired that all updates to a database are to occur successfully, or none are to occur at all if any error occurs.
 A set of database updates that are to all occur successfully as a single unit, or are not to occur at all, is said to be a transaction.

 A common example in banking is a funds transfer between two accounts.
 The two parts of the transaction are the withdrawal of funds from one account, and the deposit of the funds in another account.
-Both parts of this transaction must occur otherwise the bank’s books will be out of balance.
+Both parts of this transaction must occur for the bank’s books to balanced.
 The deposit and withdrawal are one transaction.